 Each of our directors brings to our board extensive management and leadership experience gained through their service as executives and, in several cases, chief executive officers of diverse businesses.
 In these executive roles, they have taken hands-on, day-to-day responsibility for strategy and operations, including management of capital, risk and business cycles.
-In addition, most current directors bring public company board experience - either significant experience on other boards or long service on our board - that broadens their knowledge of board policies and processes, rules and regulations, issues and solutions.
+In addition, most current directors bring public company board experience - either significant experience on other boards or long service on our board - that broadens their knowledge of board policies and processes, rules and regulations, and issues and solutions.
 Further, each director has civic and community involvement that mirrors our company's values emphasizing personal service, relationships and local decision making.
-The nominating committee's process to recommend qualified director candidates is described on Page 32 under Director Nomination Considerations and Process.
+The nominating committee's process to recommend qualified director candidates is described on Page 27 under Director Nomination Considerations and Process.

-Below are the names of our current directors along with their ages, the year first elected as a director, their present positions, principal occupations and public company directorships held in the past five or more years.
+The biographies of our current directors, including their names, ages, the year first elected as a director, their present positions, principal occupations and public company directorships held in the past five or more years begin on Page 13.
 For each director, we also describe specific individual qualifications and skills that contribute to the overall effectiveness of our board and its committees.